How to easily plan an epic family Christmas Scavenger Hunt for your kids with printable clues and simple “how-to” instructions.

 A scavenger hunt is a perfect way to make your Christmas morning a bit more festive, and it keeps all the kids entertained!
 Double win!

-I know coming up with your own scavenger hunt clues can be time-consuming and labor-intensive, so I’ll share with you the free printable Christmas treasure hunt clues that I use for my own family!
+I know coming up with your own scavenger hunt clues can be time-consuming and labor-intensive, so I’ll share with you the printable Christmas treasure hunt clues that I use for my own family!

 I promise, your children will have so much fun with this Christmas activity!

-So here are the easy directions to create the scavenger hunt, and honestly, with the free printables, it makes it a pretty quick setup!
+So here are the easy directions to create the scavenger hunt, and honestly, with the printables, it makes it a pretty quick setup!
 I’ll also share some of my tried and true tips to make it run even smoother!

 How to Create Your Own Christmas Scavenger Hunt for the Holidays!

 1. Click on the image of the Christmas scavenger hunt riddles below to purchase and download the PDF.

 2. Simply print the PDF on either white paper or card stock…I recommend printing them on thicker paper so you can reuse them in future years for other scavenger hunts!
 Also using a color printer to print the tags is always a good idea to make them a bit more vibrant and fun!

 3. Use scissors to cut the printable Christmas scavenger hunt clues along the dotted line.